AakritiSingh05/Ba-Effe/CONTRIBUTING.md

 - **Time limit: 2 days** to complete (+ max 12 hours extension if mentor approves)
 - If you don't complete in time, you **cannot work on that issue again**
 - The issue will be reassigned to the next person who claims it
-- Currently: Issue #9 (Main Gate Banners) may be first-come based

 ## How to Contribute